This page was updated on 19 May 2023. To view changes, please see page updates

 - safety planning decisions about how to keep a child safe

 - care arrangement decisions where a child protection care agreement or a child protection order grants custody to the chief executive, where applicable

 - a child in need of protection decision

 - any other decision for which an independent person helped the child and family to participate

-- the Aboriginal and Torres Strait Islander Child placement form outlining care arrangement options that comply with the placement element of the child placement principle
+- the Aboriginal and Torres Strait Islander Child placement form outlining care arrangement options that comply with the placement element of the Aboriginal and Torres Strait Islander Child Placement Principle

 - whether information was provided to the family about Victim Assist Queensland services.
 (Refer to Respond if a person may have been a victim of violence.)